lucaswhitman/tiny-coin/README.md

 `./tinycoin`

 ### Create a transaction
-You can delete a book using an API call:
+You can create a transaction using an API call:
 `POST /txion`
 #### Example
 ```bash